 It can take between 6 to 9 months (or longer) for your posterior tibial tendonitis symptoms to improve and your tendon to heal.
-Immobilizing your foot as much as possible is the most helpful thing you can do to heal.
-Depending on the severity of your tendonitis, your health care provider may recommend a combination of nonsurgical and surgical treatments.
+Immobilizing your foot as much as possible is the most helpful thing you can do.
+Depending on the severity of your tendonitis, your health care provider may recommend a combination of non-surgical and surgical treatments.